getsentry/sentry-docs/src/collections/_documentation/workflow/visibility.md

 Sentry's new Visibility features help you gain detailed perspectives of your application's health by providing tools to navigate your issues across multiple projects in a single view.

 &nbsp;
-## Dashboard
+## Dashboards
 {% include components/alert.html
     title="Note"
     content="Available if you're on Business or a Trial, and you're an Early Adopter." level="info"
 %}

-The Dashboard is a compilation of various data visualizations of your aggregate errors across your organization --- including graphs of your errors, geographic mapping, and lists of browsers.
+Dashboards is a compilation of various data visualizations of your aggregate errors across your organization --- including graphs of your errors, geographic mapping, and lists of browsers.
+Dashboards allow you to drill into data by selecting points of interest.
+Filters are also persistent, so you'll see visual representations of applied filters.

 &nbsp;
 ### Overall View of Application